serverlize/serverlize/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---
-name: Bug report
+name: Documentation Improvement
-about: Create an issue for a bug or any other unexpected behaviour
+about: Create an issue for improving the documentation

 ---